tfeldmann/organize/README.md

 Some highlights include:

-- Free and open source
+- Free and open source.
+Please donate if it is useful for you!
 - Works on macOS, Windows and Linux
 - Safe moving, renaming, copying of files and folders with conflict resolution options
 - Fast duplicate file detection